School of Education

 M.Ed in Exceptional Children and Youth 4+1 Track: Autism/Severe Disabilities Concentration

 The Autism/Severe Disabilities concentration in the 4+1 track of the M.Ed in Exceptional Children and Youth program is for current UD early childhood education majors and elementary teacher education majors in the special education concentration.
 This five-year program combines undergraduate and graduate coursework.
 Students will earn a bachelor’s degree in their major at the end of four years and a M.Ed. in Exceptional Children and Youth in one additional year.
 Students who complete the M.Ed. requirements during the +1 year are eligible for teacher certification in Autism/Severe Disabilities.

 Students apply to the M.Ed. in Exceptional Children and Youth by December 15th of their junior year and are admitted as seniors.
 Information about how to apply to the M.Ed. is available online.
 Some application requirements specific to this program are:

-- The personal statement must specify the intention to pursue the 4+1 track with an Autism/Severe Disabilities concentration.
+- Essay.
+This personal statement must specify the intention to pursue the 4+1 track with an Autism/Severe Disabilities concentration.

 Students complete 33 graduate credits for the M.Ed. in Exceptional Children and Youth program.
 During the senior year, students complete 9 graduate credits (which may be in lieu of 9 undergraduate credits) and complete all remaining undergraduate requirements.
 During the +1 year, students complete 18 credits of graduate coursework plus 6 credits of a graduate special education teaching internship in local schools.